 It’s Amsterdam.
 You’ll have a good time.
 Just stay balanced, and stay safe.
 Here’s a good travel guide to get started.

 - Amsterdam feels expensive.
 It’s worth looking into budget options beforehand to keep things under control.
 For example, a taxi to the center can be 50-60 euros.

 - Please don’t be one of “those” tourists who can’t handle themselves and embarrass their countrymen.

-- A city of canals means you’re on water all the time.
-Remember when you’re on water you need to prepare for temperatures a little colder than you’d expect.
+- A city of canals means you’re on the water all the time.
+Remember when you’re on the water you need to prepare for temperatures a little colder than you’d expect.

 - Go.
 The world would be more peaceful if everyone spent a week in Amsterdam at some point in their lives.